apache/opennlp/dev/README-hunspell-dictionaries.md

 dotless `i` in both case directions.
 All-uppercase input also matches mixed-case entries and flagged all-uppercase entries in their capitalized form, as the reference does through hidden capitalized homonyms, so `IPODS` stems to `Ipod` while `Ipods` stays unrecognized; these forms take no part in compounds.
+An all-uppercase word with an apostrophe is also tried with the part after the apostrophe capitalized, so `L'AFRIQUE` finds an elided article rule.
+Trailing periods are removed before lookup, and one period is restored when only an entry listed with it matches, so `texts.` stems to `text` and `etc.` stays `etc.`.
+Under `LANG hu`, the part of a word before a hyphen follows the reference's moving rule: it may be a compound whose opening entry carries one of the hardwired flags `F`, `G`, or `H`, ignoring compound-forbid and size limits.

 Compound decomposition supports positional flags and independent `COMPOUNDRULE` patterns, including optional and repeated flags.
 It applies compound permit and